 Do you use a letter of the week strategy in your classroom?
-I found it a helpful way to teach letters and sounds in a self-contained setting.
-After years of tweaking, I came up with a lesson plan that not only was engaging and helped students make real world connections but greatly decreased my stress level.
-First, I knew repetition was going to an important part to my teaching.
-It was necessary for my students but had to have variation to keep their attention.
+After years of tweaking, I came up with a lesson plan that was not only was engaging but helped students make real world connections.
+In addition, having a set lesson plan I could use again and again for each letter greatly decreased my stress level and saved me tons of time.
+I knew repetition was going to an important part to my teaching.
+This repetition was necessary for my student retention, but it had to have some variation to keep their attention.

 My favorite song to use was Dr. Jean’s I’ve Got the Whole Alphabet in my Mouth.

-After the story, we would start to fill a large circle map.
-I drew a large circle on poster board, added Velcro, and using a post-it note, placed the letter of the week in the middle.
+After the story, we would start to fill a large circle map for the letter of the week.
+I drew a large circle on poster board, added Velcro, and using a post-it note, placed the letter in the middle.
 Students would then take turns bringing up pictures that started with that letter.

 Next, I would choose a group activity based on the day of the week: